 Text Message Scams

 Guides covering fake delivery texts, bank impersonation SMS, HMRC alerts, and smishing attacks.
-Learn to identify and report suspicious texts targeting UK phones.
+Learn to spot and report suspicious texts targeting UK phones.

 Beat the Scam helps you review suspicious texts, emails, websites, calls, job offers, crypto pitches, and payment requests before money or data is lost.